Chach of Aror: Account

+Sindh and neighbouring polities at the time of the Muslim conquests in the Indian subcontinent.
-Chach expanded the kingdom of Sindh and defeated those who objected to his ascend like Agham Lohana.

-His his successful efforts to subjugate surrounding monarchies and ethnic groups into an empire covering the entire Indus valley and beyond were recorded in the Chach Nama.
+Chach expanded the kingdom of Sindh and defeated those who objected to his ascent.
+His successful efforts to subjugate surrounding monarchies and ethnic groups into an empire covering the entire Indus valley and beyond were recorded in the Chachnama.
 Upon his death, Chach was succeeded by his brother Chandar; Chandar is stated to have ruled for eight years, whereupon Dahir, Chach's eldest son, inherited the throne.

-King Chah was affected by Muslim conquests in the Indian subcontinent.